 3) Judgment (FL-180)

-how it is reached, this is the document that actually dissolves your marriage and returns you to the
+of how it is reached, this is the document that actually dissolves your marriage and returns you to

 4) Qualified Domestic Relations Orders (QDROs)

-do offer this service as well), which allow your retirement plan to be divided without penalties and
+attorneys do offer this service as well), which allow your retirement plan to be divided without

-fees (see below – What is a QDRO?).
-In some cases, the Parties may agree to each keep their own
+penalties and fees (see below – What is a QDRO?).
+In some cases, the Parties may agree to each

 5) Temporary/Pendente Lite/Modifications

-most commonly requested orders relate to child custody, visitation, child support, and spousal
+The most commonly requested orders relate to child custody, visitation, child support, and

-support.
-There are also circumstances after Judgment has been entered where you may need a
+spousal support.
+There are also circumstances after Judgment has been entered where you may

 b) These matters are addressed by filing a Request for Order (FL-300), along with any necessary

-hearings, your case is allotted approximately 20 minutes for the Court to hear argument and make a
+these hearings, your case is allotted approximately 20 minutes for the Court to hear argument

 At a minimum it will take six months for you to be returned to a status of single.
 There is a mandatory six-month waiting period in California.
 However, the documents to complete your divorce can be submitted at any time before or after this date.